An Introduction to Problem-Solving using Search Algorithms for Beginners

 Source: Author

-The BFS algorithm starts with the start state and then goes to the next level and visits the node until it reaches the goal state.
+The BFS algorithm starts with the start state, moves to the next level, and visits each node until it reaches the goal state.

-In this example, it starts from A and then travel to the next level and visits B and C and then
+In this example, it starts from A and then travels to the next level and visits B and C and then

-travel to the next level and visits D, E, F and G. Here, the goal state is defined as F. So, the traversal will stop at F.
+Travel to the next level and visit D, E, F, and G. Here, the goal state is defined as F, so the traversal will stop at F.

 Traversal in BFS